 Shuddering, she recalls that the Green Goblin is still on the loose and knows that Peter is really Spider-Man (which is why he targeted Gwen in the first place).

 NOTE: Again, this is solid writing and adherence to continuity.
-In our timeline the Norman Osborne version of the Green Goblin died accidentally during his final encounter with Spider-Man BEFORE he could mail those documents.
-Peter Parker, his anger spent at seeing Osborne dead, simply dragged himself home to begin painfully mourning Gwen.
+In our timeline the Norman Osborn version of the Green Goblin died accidentally during his final encounter with Spider-Man BEFORE he could mail those documents.
+Peter Parker, his anger spent at seeing Osborn dead, simply dragged himself home to begin painfully mourning Gwen.

 In this alternate timeline, the Goblin mails the documents and later is caught up to by our hero as Norman is confiding in his son that he is the Green Goblin.
 Harry is freaking out and refuses to join his father’s villainous plans, so Norman smacks him around.